Lithium-ion vs Lead-Acid cost analysis

 We note that despite the higher facial cost of Lithium technology, the cost per stored and supplied kWh remains lower than for Lead-Acid technology.
 The reason is related to the intrinsic qualities of lithium-ion batteries but also linked to lower transportation costs.

-Lithium is the Lightweight Champ BSLBATT® Lithium ion battery provide more energy than lead-acid batteries and are typically half the mass, reducing concerns about battery weight.
+Lithium is the Lightweight Champ BSLBATT® Lithium-ion battery provides more energy than lead-acid batteries and are typically half the mass, reducing concerns about battery weight.
 Compared to other battery chemistries, lithium provides the same or greater energy at less than half the weight and size.
-This means more flexibility and easier installation !
+This means more flexibility and easier installation!

 What is the best way to store lithium-ion batteries?